Formas' annual open call

-The review panels appraise and rank the applications.
-Formas’ Scientific Council then takes the decision on whether to grant or reject funding for the project.
-The available funding is allocated according to application pressure, or in other words according to the number of applications processed by each respective review panel.
+The review panels assesss and rank the applications.
+Formas’ Scientific Council then makes the decision on whether to grant or reject funding for the project.
+The available funding is allocated according to application pressure, or in other words, according to the number of applications processed by each respective review panel.